Training, Technical Assistance, and Supportive Mentorship are Embedded in our Programmes

-Facilitating clinical, research and professional development training is a core component of the CIDRZ model to improve public health and strengthen health systems in Zambia and the region.
+Facilitating clinical, research, and professional development training is a core component of our model to improve public health and strengthen health systems in Zambia and the region.

-- Training community members how to perform essential but non-clinical tasks in primary care settings relieves the burden on health clinic staff and improves patient satisfaction.
+- Training community members to perform essential but non-clinical tasks in primary care settings to relieve the burden on health clinic staff and improve patient satisfaction, adherence and retention.